mzurczak/TripSharing/README.md

 ## Features
 This is a list of features that Yelp would like to see in all prototypes:
-* A user should be able to create a new account.
+* A usercan create a new account.
-* A user should be able to change its preferences:
+* A user can change its preferences:
   * First name, last name, email and password.
-* A user should be able to log in.
+* A user can log in.
-* A user should be able to log out.
+* A user can log out.
-* A user should be able to delete his/her account.
+* A user can delete his/her account.
-* A anonymous or a registered user can access to / where a list of restaurants is going to be presented:
+* A anonymous or a registered user can access list of trips where will be able to read basic information about trip.
-  * An anonymous or a registered user in / can click on a restaurant and its information will be shown.
-* An anonymous or a registered user can access to /about
+* An anonymous or a registered user can access to /about page
-* An anonymous or a registered user can access to /contact
+* An anonymous or a registered user can access to /contact page
-* An anonymous or a registered user can search for a restaurant by name, and a list will be shown with all the matches.
+* An anonymous or a registered user can search for a trip by name and places, and a list will be shown with all the matches.
-* A registered user can create a review.
+* A registered user can create a review about other user.
-* In a restaurant page a user can edit/delete his/her reviews.

 ## Domain
 ### User